A Complete Guide To Business Intelligence Dashboards

 As business intelligence (BI) continues to play an integral role in the decisions of enterprises across all industries, it is important to understand BI essentials.
-Business intelligence is a modern, technology-driven approach to analyzing data and using it to inform critical decisions in both short-term and long-term operations.
-Here, we'll investigate Business Intelligence’s most important visualization method: dashboarding.
+Business intelligence and dashboarding helps modern, technology-driven organizations analyze data and use it to inform critical decisions in both short-term and long-term operations.
+Here, we’ll investigate Business Intelligence’s most important visualization method: dashboarding, and discuss dashboard business intelligence software features.
+For budget planning and vendor comparisons, many teams also evaluate BI platform pricing early in the process.

 Examples of Data Types Found in BI Dashboards